-We recognise that day-to-day activities consume resources and create waste.
-This year we have continued several programmes to reduce our environmental impact with a focus on information and communication technology (ICT) and building operations as the major consumers of energy and other resources.
+We recognise that day to day activities consume resources and create waste.
+This year we have continued several activities to reduce our environmental impact with a focus on information and communication technology (ICT) and building operations as the major consumers of energy and other resources.

-In March 2016, Comcare achieved a 5 star National Australian Built Environment Rating System (NABERS) Energy Tenancy rating for levels 3–5, 121 Marcus Clarke Street, Canberra ACT.
+In February 2017, Comcare achieved a 5 star National Australian Built Environment Rating System (NABERS) Energy Tenancy rating for levels 3 to 5, 121 Marcus Clarke Street, Canberra in the ACT.

 NABERS is a national rating system that measures the environmental performance of Australian buildings, tenancies and homes.
 NABERS measures the energy efficiency, water usage, waste management and indoor environment quality of a building or tenancy and its impact on the environment.